Hard-Constrained Deep Learning for Climate Downscaling: Related work

 \paragraph{Constrained Learning for Downscaling} In super-resolution for turbulent flows, MeshfreeFlowNet \citep{meshfree} employs a physics-informed model which adds PDEs as regularization terms to the loss function.
-In parallel to our work, the first approaches employing hard constraints for climate-related downscaling were introduced: \citet{geiss_hardin} introduces an enforcement operator applied to multiple CNN architectures for scientific datasets.
-A CNN with a multiplicative renormalization layer is used for atmospheric chemistry model downscaling in \citep{geiss_2022}. \citet{hess} introduces one global constraint to be applied to post-process the precipitation prediction generated by a GAN.
-We are the first to compare a variety different hard-constraining approaches and also apply them to multiple deep learning architectures.
+In parallel to our work, the first approaches employing hard constraints for climate-related downscaling were introduced: \citet{geiss2023} introduced an enforcement operator applied to multiple CNN architectures for scientific data sets.
+A CNN with a multiplicative renormalization layer is used for atmospheric chemistry model downscaling in \citet{geiss_2022}.
+We are the first to compare a variety of different hard-constraining approaches and also apply them to multiple deep learning architectures.

-\section{Enforcing Constraints}
+\section{Enforcing constraints}

 When modeling physical quantities such as precipitation or water mass, principled relationships such as mass conservation can naturally be established between low-resolution and high-resolution samples.
 Here, we introduce a new methodology to incorporate these constraints within a neural network architecture.
 We choose hard constraints enforced through the architecture over soft constraints that use an additional loss term.
-Hard constraints guarantee certain constraints even at inference time, whereas soft constraining encourages the network to output values that are close to satisfying constraints, while minimizing a penalty during training, but do not provide any guarantees.
+Hard constraints guarantee certain constraints even at inference time, whereas soft constraining encourages the network to output values that are close to satisfying constraints, by minimizing a penalty during training, but do not provide any guarantees.
 Additionally, for our case hard constraining increases the predictive ability, and soft constraining can lead to unstable training and an accuracy-constraints trade-off \citep{harder2022}.
+Adding hard constraints restricts the hypothesis space to a smaller subspace that satisfies the constraints.
+With that, we reformulate the learning problem to an easier problem and achieve better results including prior knowledge.